+2.4.
 Numbering Glosses

-The gloss function takes a boolean parameter numbering which will add an incrementing count to each gloss.
-A function numbered-gloss is exported for convenience; this is defined as simply #let numbered-gloss = gloss.with(numbering: true), and is called with the same arguments as gloss:
+The example() function takes a boolean parameter numbering which will add an incrementing count to each gloss.
+A function numbered-example is exported for convenience; this is defined as simply #let numbered-example = example.with(numbering: true), and is called with the same arguments as example():